These are innovations that are actively exploring value creation opportunities. Learn more

 Market Creation Potential

-This innovation was assessed by the JRC’s Market Creation Potential indicator framework as having a “Very high” level of Market Creation Potential.
+This innovation was assessed by the JRC’s Market Creation Potential indicator framework as having a “High” level of Market Creation Potential.
 Only innovations that are showing multiple signals of market creation potential are assigned a value under this indicator system.
 Learn more

 Go to Market needs